Skip to main content

 How we ask you to complete this training, depends on whether you are currently going through our recruitment process or are in a current active role with us.

-For those that are required to complete both the Basic Awareness and Foundation training, you can book to attend by sessions on the same day.
+For those that are required to complete both the Basic Awareness and Foundation training, you can book to attend both sessions on the same day.
 The training sessions combined will total 3 hours.

 If you have problems logging into Assemble or booking your place, please email our volunteering team (volunteering@stpaulscathedral.org.uk) who will be able to help.